 Step 3: Whisk until everything comes together.

 Step 4: The sauce initially will be thick in consistency.
-You need to bring it to drizzle-able consistency.
-Add water or coconut water or coconut milk as required to thin down the sauce and make drizzle-able.
+You need to bring it to a drizzle-able consistency.
+Add water, coconut water, or coconut milk as required to thin down the sauce.

 Cook’s Tip: The consistency of the sauce can be adjusted according to how you want to use it.
-Drizzle-able consistency for salad dressing.
+Drizzle-able consistency for salad dressing, for dipping purposes, keep it slightly thick.
+It works great for dipping spring rolls, vegetables, or chicken satay!

 Step 5: Serve sauce for dipping vegetables, or drizzle it over salads or Asian dishes.
 You can use this sauce as marinade too.
 Marinate tofu or tempeh in the sauce and make a meal out of it.

-Step 6: Leftover sauce can be stored in fridge for about a week.
+Leftover sauce can be stored in the fridge for about a week.

-Like mentioned earlier, the sauce has many ways in which you can serve.
-It’s one of the most versatile sauce that can be used for –
+The sauce has many ways in which you can serve it.
+It’s one of the most versatile sauces that can be used for –

-Got leftover?
-No worries, you can easily store this homemade peanut butter sauce in fridge for about a week without any problem.
-Make sure you use clean, dry jars with tight lids to store the sauce.
+Refrigerator – Got leftover?
+You can store this peanut butter sauce in the fridge for about a week.
+Transfer to a clean, dry jar with tight lids and store in the refrigerator.

-It’s a great make ahead sauce.
-You can make it well in advance and store.
-If hosting a party plan ahead and make this sauce one or two days ahead and store it in fridge.
-Just before serving, remove the sauce from fridge and leave it on counter for 30 minutes.
+It’s a great make-ahead sauce.
+You can make it well in advance and store it.
+If hosting a party plan ahead and make this sauce one or two days ahead and store it in the fridge.
+Just before serving, remove the sauce from the fridge and leave it on the counter for 30 minutes.

-For longer storage, you can freeze the sauce.
-Just divide the sauce into serve-able portions as required and freeze it in freezer friendly zip lock bags!
-This sauce can be frozen and used for up to 2 months.
+Freezer – For longer storage, you can freeze the sauce.
+Divide the sauce into serve-able portions such as an ice cube tray and freeze it for 2 hours.
+Once frozen, transfer into a freezer-friendly zip lock bag and store in the freezer for up to 2 months.

-- Use natural unsweetened peanut butter and low sodium soy sauce for best results.
+- Use natural unsweetened creamy peanut butter and low-sodium soy sauce for best results.

 - Do not use garlic or ginger powder in place of fresh ingredients.
-Nothing can be compared to the taste fresh ingredients gives.
+Nothing can be compared to the taste fresh ingredients give.
 Use only freshly grated ginger and garlic.

 - To make spicy sauce, increase sambal oelek (red chili paste) in the recipe.

 - Adjust the consistency of the sauce as desired.
 Make it drizzle-able for salads or dressings.
-Make it little thick for dipping purpose.
+Make it a little thick for dipping purposes.

 Don’t forget to Subscribe to CurryTrail Recipes below to get our newest recipes delivered straight to your inbox.